jm0nt/machines-of-loving-grace/workshop-journal/git-notes.md

 `git clone` downloads a complete copy of a repository from GitHub to a local machine.
 This allows developers to work on the same project from different computers.

+## Forking vs Cloning

+Cloning copies a repository from GitHub to a local machine.

+Forking creates a personal copy of someone else's repository on GitHub.
+This allows a developer to experiment or contribute without changing the original project.